avocadobravado/css-week01/README.md

 ## Description

 This website showcases a product for sale, an Edgar Allan Poe-inspired subscription box.
-With this assignment, I practiced with centering elements, relative and absolute positioning, use of the float property, and various pseudo elements and pseudo selectors.
+With this assignment, I used various methods for centering elements, added relative and absolute positioning, made use of the float property, and implemented various pseudo elements and pseudo selectors.

 ## Setup/Installation Requirements